Looks Like Orlok

-- Two examples in Castlevania: Olrox from Symphony of the Night (his name is a giveaway) and Brauner from Portrait of Ruin.
+- Two examples: Olrox from Castlevania: Symphony of the Night (his name is a giveaway) and Brauner from Castlevania: Portrait of Ruin.
 It should be noted that while Brauner physically resembles Orlok, he dresses like the later, classier versions, making him a weird hybrid of the two designs.

 - The Council's Vampyri in City of Heroes look like this, although they are not actual vampires.
 They are the result of a super-soldier program inherited from the 5th Column, which they overthrew.
 The highest-ranking of them is actually named Nosferatu.

 - Igor of the Persona series; although it should be noted that he is an ally character.

 - Baraka from Mortal Kombat was visually based on an Orlok mask.
 The costume used for his first appearance in Mortal Kombat II was, in fact, an Orlok mask with silver-painted false fingernails added for his teeth.

 - Though Magus is often drawn as a Pretty Boy in Fan-Art, and his sprite could be mistaken for one, his character portrait is basically Orlok with long, blue-white hair and red eyes.